tyboe2013/KisiwaDesertScript/README.md

 ## Donations
 If you like my work you can consider a small donation for a beer [here](https://www.paypal.me/scriptchacho)

+## Bug Reporting
+If you find any bugs report them here (I still need to figure out how GitHub works) or directly on Discord: Muchacho13#0901

 ## Special Thanks
 - NhMarco for creating TemBot and making it possible to create LUA-Scripts
 - Mae for awesome Movement and help making these scripts.
 Mae's Github: https://github.com/MaeBot
 - Slagathor for help with PixelDetection.
 Slagathor's Github: https://github.com/tyboe2013
-- The whole TemBot Team and the Community!
+- The whole TemBot Team and the TemBot Community!